👤 By Adenike Lucas, DENISAURUS News

 Mallam Ganduje, a protege of the Kano Central lawmaker scored 1,546,434 votes to defeat his PDP counterpart Salihu Takai who polled 509,726 votes.

-The lawamaker recently decamped to the opposition party after a prolonged rift with his successor.
+But the popular Kano law maker recently decamped to the opposition party after a prolonged rift with his successor.
 He vows to help to unseat his political heir and President Buhari from office through the ballot box.

 With Kwankwasiyya’s might and numbers, it is safe to assume that Senator Kwankwaso can possibly displace President Buhari from office, if given the Presidential ticket of the PDP.